 Required Notice To Raise the Rent on a Florida Month-to-Month Lease

-Florida requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Florida is 30 days.
+Florida doesn’t have a notice requirement for a rental increase other than having it delivered in writing.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Florida this is 30 days.

 Eviction in Florida Month-to-Month Rentals

-Florida tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Florida tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Florida typically take two to three weeks.

 For more information on the eviction process in Florida, click here.